vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. Vipps is invoked (with app-switch).
 2. The user accepts or rejects the payment request in Vipps.
-3. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.
+3. The Vipps backend makes a call to the merchant's `callbackPrefix` with information about the payment.
 4. Once payment process is completed, Vipps redirects to the `fallBack` URL that merchant provided earlier (see above).